 “Saved” referring to sanctification (1 Tim.
 4:16).

 Interpreters cannot merely assume that James has salvation from hell in mind in this passage.
 Rather, they need to make their case as to why they hold this view.
-James uses the term sōzō several times in his letter:
+James uses the term sōzō five times in his letter:

 (Jas.
 1:21) Putting aside all filthiness and all that remains of wickedness, in humility receive the word implanted, which is able to save your souls.